BSDExabio/APoc-on-ANDES/README.md

 # APoc-on-ANDES

 This repo contains programs and files to run APoc against a PDB library.
-APoc can perform numerous tasks but we are mainly focused on the TMalign function of a query structure against a library of structures.
+APoc can perform numerous structural alignment tasks but, for our analyses, we are mainly focused on the TMalign function for a query structure against a library of structures.

 ## Subdirectory Contents:
 apoc -- Source code, binary, and examples of APoc.